Bio724D/Bio724D_2025_2026/class_notes/unix_bash_scripts.md

 2. The list of genomes we're processing: `genomelist.csv`
 3. Our `multi_species_count.sh` that processes the information in (2)  through the pipeline in (1)

-There is a slight increase in complexity versus our single species script, but with the following advantages:

-1. It's trivial to extend our analysis to include new species/genomes of interest -- we simply add additional species names and URLs to `genomelist.csv`
+There is a slight increase in complexity versus our single species script, but with the advantage that it's now trivial to extend our analysis to include new species/genomes of interest -- we simply add additional species names and URLs to `genomelist.csv`

-2. We can run this analysis efficiently for many genomes at once by adding the argument `--jobs=n` to the call to `parallel` where `n` is the number of threads we want to run simultaneously (assuming that you have access to a multi-CPU machine or a compute cluster)

 ## Other resources